The week in breach news

 How it could affect your business

-This incident shows how attackers can remain undetected inside networks for months, quietly collecting sensitive data.
-These “time-bomb” tactics increase the damage by allowing attackers to study systems and expand access over time.
-Continuous threat monitoring and timely alerting are critical to spot suspicious activity early and limit the impact before data is exposed.
+Attackers can remain undetected inside networks for months, quietly collecting sensitive data.
+Continuous threat monitoring and timely alerting are critical to spot suspicious activity early and limit impact before data is exposed.

 Europe